1. I am an incoming transfer student, can I get letters from my Community College Instructors?

 6. Am I still eligible if my GPA is below a 3.0?

 We are unfortunately unable to admit students with a GPA that is under a 3.0.
-If you are an eligible student in your Junior year at Baylor, we encourage you to work on raising your GPA and reapply during your Senior year.
+If you are an eligible student in your Sophomore year at Baylor, we encourage you to work on raising your GPA and reapply during your Junior or Senior year.

 7. Can I study abroad in the summer and still participate in the McNair Scholars Program?